citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 When decoding AAC audio, the decoders use a different audio format than the 3DS so Citra needs to convert to the 3DS format.
 This caused audio popping in games that used AAC if the conversion wasn't accurate enough, but thanks to liushuyu, the popping is no more.

-### Add sample rate field to AAC decoder ([#5195](https://github.com/citra-emu/citra/pull/5195)) by [xperia64](https://github.com/xperia64)

-When AAC was added to HLE, it was entirely RE'd from how Pokemon X used it.
-However, while the HLE code worked fine for Pokemon, Rhythm Heaven Megamix sounds much faster than normal.
-It turned out that it used AAC audio with a different sample rate than Pokemon.
-By comparing HLE and LLE outputs, xperia64 found out that one of the 'unknown' fields in our response seemed to be the sample rate enum.

-He then did careful tests and calculations to figure out which sample rate each enum value stood for.
-With this, Rhythm Heaven Megamix now sounds correct even in HLE.
-(However, the game still has desync issues and is not really playable right now.)

 ### Prevent out of memory errors when the game passes in an improper length value ([#5024](https://github.com/citra-emu/citra/pull/5024)) by [jroweboy](https://github.com/jroweboy)

 In Luigi's Mansion Dark Moon, when using HLE Audio, the game mysteriously passes in an extremely large value for length, which, without any checks, caused Citra to try to allocate an extremely large buffer.